epochjs/epoch/README.md

 Epoch uses cake for its builds.
 The file defines the following tasks:
 ```
+Cakefile defines the following tasks:

-cake build                # Build JavaScript and CSS from source (also packages)
+cake build                # Builds JavaScript and CSS from source (also packages)
-cake coffee               # Compile JavaScript from CoffeeScript source
+cake coffee               # Compiles JavaScript from CoffeeScript source
-cake sass                 # Compile SASS source into CSS
+cake sass                 # Compiles SASS source into CSS
 cake package              # Packages the JavaScript into a single file
 cake compile              # Compiles the packaged source via the Google Closure Compiler
 cake watch